Restarting SIAP for Summer 2026!

 | First Town Site Locus A, Incomplete excavation of a major structure measuring 16ft by at least 30ft |

-We will also excavate areas suggested by Ground Penetrating Radar survey near the Oven Site, with the aim of defining the Smith's Fort Captain's Mansion, dating from c.1615 to c.1712.
+We will also excavate areas near Oven Site based on Ground Penetrating Radar survey data, in order to locate the Smith's Fort Captain's Mansion, dating c.1615 to c.1712.

 Lab analysis in the Bermuda National Trust Globe Museum Archaeology Lab will include study of excavated faunal material, cross-mending of early modern ceramics, processing of floatation samples for bioarchaeological investigation, and further research on early Bermuda's unique daub.

-Selected participants will enroll in the University of Rochester's HIST258 - Archaeological Field and Research Methods (4 credits) or HIST 358 - Advanced Archaeological Field and Research Methods (4 credits, for students who have already completed a field school or have one year of previous professional experience).
-The tuition and program fee for the courses is the same - $5,250 - and includes food, housing, and instruction in Bermuda, exclusive of airfare.
-Enrollment for 2026 is limited to only EIGHT students and selection will be decided on a competitive basis.
-The application deadline is March 15, 2026.
+Students will enroll in HIST258 - Archaeological Field and Research Methods or HIST 358 - Advanced Archaeological Field and Research Methods (for students who have already completed a field school or have one year of previous professional experience) -see BELOW for course descriptions.
+Graduate credit is available upon request.

-HIST 299 This course introduces you to historic research and field methods in historical archaeology.
+HIST 258 This course introduces you to historic research and field methods in historical archaeology.
 In the broadest sense, you will learn about cultures and colonization in the early modern Atlantic world through a multidisciplinary approach that draws on documentary, material culture, and architectural sources.
 Although most of our time will be spent in the field excavating sites on Smith's Island, we will use the entire island of Bermuda and its 400-year history as a classroom for exploring topics such as landscape archaeology, maritime archaeology, historical research, slavery, gender, creolization and ethnogenesis.
 You will learn about Bermuda’s local history and contemporary culture through field trips, lectures, readings, personal exploration and working alongside Bermudian volunteers.
 Through public involvement with this dig and visits to local museums, you will gain insights into the fields of public history and archaeology.
 By the end of this course, you will be competent in basic field excavation techniques, early modern artifact identification, archival research, and the identification of architectural trends.
+HIST 497, a graduate credit version of this course is also available for enrollment.

 Comments